Mathématique: Chapter 59

 “My mom taught me never to take Latin from strangers,” GSK said.

-Sheppard laughed, once, short and delighted.
+Sheppard laughed, short and delighted.
 “I wish my mom had told me that.
-Might have saved me a lot of trouble.
+Might’ve saved me a lot of trouble.
 Would you do me a favor, kid?”

-“Maybe,” GSK said warily.
+“Maybe.”
+GSK watched them warily.
 “Depends what it is.”

-“Smart,” McKay said dryly.
+“Smart,” McKay said, dry and affable.
 “This one’s smart.
 You go to school around here?”

-“Hang on,” Sheppard said, and pulled out a pen.
-He scrawled a quick message on the inside cover of the book.
+Sheppard pulled out a pen and scrawled a quick message on the inside cover of the book.

 Immediately, the kid flipped it open to read it.

-James: Couple on the north wall just got up and left.
+James: Couple on the north wall up and left.

 Ginn: Still strongly suspect they’re LA